Birthday Calculator

 • Rooster: Honest, energetic, intelligent, flamboyant, flexible, diverse, confident.

-• Dog: Loyal, faithful, honest, distrustful, often guilty of telling white lies, temperamental.
+• Dog: Loyal, faithful, honest, distrustful, temperamental, and often guilty of telling white lies.

-• Pig: Loving, tolerant, honest, appreciative of luxury, caring, cultured, generous.
+• Pig: Loving, tolerant, honest, caring, cultured, generous, and appreciative of luxury.

-The Chinese Zodiac plays a significant role in Chinese culture, influencing people's lives, actions, and decisions.
-It is not uncommon for people to consider zodiac compatibility in marriage and relationships, the auspiciousness of certain years, and career choices based on the traits associated with one's zodiac sign.
+The Chinese zodiac plays a significant role in Chinese culture, influencing people's lives, actions, and decisions.
+It is not uncommon for people to use the traits associated with their zodiac sign when considering things such as compatibility in marriage and relationships, the auspiciousness of certain years, and even their career choices.

 Birthstones